ManuCanedo/daily-coding-sessions-2020/README.md

 I am doing a C++ coding session per day.
 Whithin these files there are dozens of algorithms, data structures and language features test applications.
 <br/><br/>
-Most days I start a new  mathematical or data management coding challenge and I submit a correct and efficient solution to it.
+Most days I start a new  mathematical or algorithmic coding challenge and I submit a correct and efficient solution to it.
 Time Complexity of the solution provided is displayed at the bottom of each file.
 Other days I do some data structures and C++ language features workout.
 <br/><br/>

 ![dozens-of-algorithms](media/dozens-of-algorithms-ai.jpg?raw=true "'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP")